Omaha, Nebraska –

 “But don’t you see, mom,” Keagan said, reaching out to touch my hand.
 “This is exactly where the hippo should be.
 Everything needed to save him is here.”

 “The other half of him is missing.
 He can’t be saved.”

 “Yes, he can.
-We’ll fill him up with sugar and he’ll be right as rain.”
+We’ll fill him up with sugar.
+Sugar makes everything better.”